ladybug-tools/hb-radiance-primer/text/components/Get_Grids_and_Views.md

 #### Inputs
 * ##### model [Required]
 A Honeybee Model for which grids and views will be output.
+* ##### view_filter
+Text for a view identifer or a pattern to filter the views of the model that are output.
+For instance, `first_floor_*` will simulate only the views that have an identifier that starts with `first_floor_`.
+By default, all views in the model will be output.
+* ##### grid_filter
+Text for a grid identifer or a pattern to filter the sensor grids of the model that are output.
+For instance, first_floor_* will simulate only the sensor grids that have an identifier that starts with first_floor_.
+By default, all grids in the model will be output.

 #### Outputs
 * ##### views